Kingston Brass Faucets Review & Rating Updated: 08/05/22

 The company website identifies most of these as made in Taiwan and a few in China, but all of them in Asia.

-Some excellent ceramic cartridges are made in Asia, but also some mediocre cartridges.
-The only way to tell the good from the not-so-good is by manufacturer.
 Since Kingston Brass does not disclose the manufacturers of the cartridges used in its faucets, buying a faucet from the company is a game of cartridge roulette: it may be an excellent cartridge that lasts a lifetime or one that leaks after a few years.
 There is no way to know.

 Replacements for most cartridges are available from Kingston Brass, but not all, especially if the faucet is older than ten years.

-Elements of Design is an older trade name, first registered in 2005.
 It was meant to be the line of products sold through showrooms but the line has spilled over so that the company now also sells Elements of Design products at retail through its own website, at Lowes, and on internet venues.

 Understanding Finish Warranties